SAS Online Overview

-As of now SAS Online is doing a resonable job when it comes to customer service with multiple ways for the client to reach back to the stock broker.
-However the turnaround time for fixing the problen can be improved.
+As of now, SAS Online is providing a reasonable customer service with multiple ways for the clients to contact the stockbroker.
+However, the turnaround time for fixing the problen can be improved.

 SAS Online Closing Thoughts

-SAS Online is aroung the good one within discount broking space.
+SAS Online is among the good ones within the discount broking space.
 But at the same time, it seems that they are more or less part of the herd that was created with the waves of discount broking in India.
-Setting up a sales team, offering low brokerge with the help of outsourced trading platform shows high business opportunity but less responsbility towards clients.
+Setting up a sales team, offering low brokerage with the help of outsourced trading platform shows high business opportunity but less responsibility towards the clients.

 SAS Online is relying primarily on low brokerage and decent exposure but that is not a long-term survival strategy.